reidmorrison/symmetric-encryption/index.md

 in configuration files have to be encrypted.

-This Gem helps achieve compliance by supporting encryption of data in a simple and consistent way for Ruby and Roby on Rails projects.
+This Gem helps achieve compliance by supporting encryption of data in a simple and consistent way for Ruby and Ruby on Rails projects.

 Symmetric Encryption uses OpenSSL to encrypt and decrypt data, and can therefore expose all the encryption algorithms supported by OpenSSL.